Zegona Communications (LON:ZEG) Stock Price Down 10% – Here’s Why

 Analysts Set New Price Targets

-Separately, Canaccord Genuity Group reiterated a “buy” rating and set a GBX 825 ($11.15) price target on shares of Zegona Communications in a research report on Tuesday, February 25th.
+Separately, Canaccord Genuity Group restated a “buy” rating and set a GBX 825 ($11.14) price objective on shares of Zegona Communications in a research report on Tuesday, February 25th.

 Zegona Communications Company Profile